fs-linguistics/fs-linguistics.github.io/_posts/2023-09-26-precourse-info.md

 October 9th to October 13th 2023, just before the lecture period starts!

-**We unofficially start on Monday at 9am by meeting for coffee at a student run coffee shop [Willis](https://maps.app.goo.gl/6v9U4tKU8v6W5ymB6).**
+**We unofficially start on Monday at 9AM by meeting for coffee at a student-run coffee shop [Willis](https://maps.app.goo.gl/6v9U4tKU8v6W5ymB6).**

 [See the full schedule](/precourse-schedule/)